-This unique high recovery design yields a flow characteristic unaffected by discharge pressure at very low pressure ratios (P1/P2) [contact Woodward for specific pressure recovery information].
-The high recovery designs have an approximate equal percentage flow characteristic from 0% to 10% stroke, and a linear flow characteristic from 10% to 100% stroke.
-The design integrates the valve and actuator into a compact assembly.
+Two unique designs are available depending on the requirements of the combustion system.
+The first is our standard recovery design, and the second is our intermediate high recovery design.
+Both designs yield a linear flow characteristic unaffected by discharge pressure at very low pressure ratios (P1/P2) [contact Woodward for specific pressure recovery information].
+Both designs integrate the valve and actuator into a compact assembly.

 The integral actuator is a single-acting spring-loaded design for failsafe operation.
 The actuator includes an onboard hydraulic filter for last chance filtration of the fluid to ensure reliability of the servo valve and actuator.
 The servo valve is electrically redundant with triple coil design.
-Feedback for the actuator is provided by a dual coil, dual rod LVDT (linear variable differential transformer) directly coupled to the hydraulic piston.
+Feedback for the actuator is provided by a dual coil, dual rod LVDT (linear variable differential transformer), or a triple coil, single rod LVDT, directly coupled to the hydraulic piston.

 Figure 1-1.
-SonicFlo Gas Fuel Control Valves (2", 3")
+SonicFlo Gas Fuel Control Valves (2", 3", 4", 6")